espnet/espnet/egs2/TEMPLATE/tts1/README.md

 ```
 This will generate `durations` for training, validation, and evaluation sets in `exp/tts_train_raw_phn_tacotron_g2p_en_no_space/decode_train.loss.best`.

-Then, you can train FastSpeech.
+Then, you can train FastSpeech by specifying the directory including duration information via `--teacher_dumpdir` option.
 ```sh
 $ ./run.sh --stage 6 \
     --train_config conf/tuning/train_fastspeech.yaml \